lue-bird/elm-typed-value/README.md

 ## `CheckedHidden`

-A validated value that can't be accessed by a user.
+A validated value that can't be directly accessed by a user.

 A module that only exposes randomly generated unique `Id`s: